inkblot/puppet-bind/README.md

-`data` is required, and may be a scalar value or an array of scalar values whose format conform to the type of DNS resource record being created. `data` is an ensurable property and changes will be reflected in DNS.
+`data` is required, and may be a scalar value or an array of scalar values whose format conform to the type of DNS resource record being created. `data` is an ensurable property and changes will be reflected in DNS. **Note**: for record types that have a DNS name as either the whole value or a component of the value (e.g. `NS`, 'MX', `CNAME`, `PTR`, `NAPTR`, or `SRV`) you must specify the name as a fully-qualified name with a trailing dot in order to satisfy both BIND, which will otherwise consider it a name relative, and Puppet, which will not consider the dot-qualified output of dig equal to a non-dot-qualified value in the manifest.

 `ttl` defaults to 43200 and need not be specified. `ttl` is an ensurable property and changes will be reflected in DNS.